niniola-creator/niniola-creator/README.md

 ### [Air Quality Analysis of Particulate Matter (PM<sub>10</sub>)](https://github.com/niniola-creator/air_quality_analysis)

-This project analyzes the air quality in Badagry, Southwest Nigeria, by examining PM₁₀ particle composition collected using SEM-EDX.
-Using Python and pandas, I further analyzed the geochemical structure of the air in different sample areas (market, residential, and traffic zones), with the aim of identifying pollution patterns and public health risks.
+This project analyzes the air quality in Badagry, Southwest Nigeria, by examining PM₁₀ particles.
+Using Python and pandas, I performed a geochemical assessment of air samples from market, residential and traffic zones to identify pollution patterns and public health risks.
+The findings were visualized using matplotlib and seaborn to highlight element concentrations, correlations and location-specific pollution trends.

-## Skills
-Data Cleaning, Data Analysis, Visualization, Exploratory Data Analysis.

-## Tools
-Python, Pandas, Matplotlib, Seaborn.

 ### [Frontend Mentor - Snap](https://github.com/niniola-creator/niniola-creator.github.io)

 A responsive webpage built as part of the Frontend Mentor Challenge.
-This project focuses on layout, typography and responsive design using HTML, CSS and JavaScript
+This project focuses on layout, typography and responsive design using HTML, CSS and JavaScript.

 ## Skills
-- Web Development, Mobile Design
+Web Development, Data Analysis, Visualization, Exploratory Data Analysis, Responsible Web Design.

 ## Tools
-- JavaScript HTML, CSS, Bootstrap.
+JavaScript, Python, SQL, PowerBI, HTML, CSS, Bootstrap.

 ## Connect with me